Colones or Dollars?

 The third and least popular option is the currency exchange booths you’ll find at the airport, both stateside and in Costa Rica.
 The exchange rate at these spots is poor and on top of that, you’re charged a fee.
 This would be my least favorite way to go, but in a pinch, it works, especially if you just want to exchange just a few dollars to have something in your pocket.
 Maybe you’re landing late at night and want a few colones before your plane to Costa Rica takes off.
 These things happen all the time, so if you’re less concerned with the fees and more worried about not making it to a bank, this is an option.
 Usually, if you keep your receipt, you can switch your money back without a fee on the way home.

-YOU MAY ALSO LIKE: What It's Like to Travel to Costa Rica During COVID
+YOU MAY ALSO LIKE: A Salute to Past Flights to Costa Rica

 You’ll also find currency exchange booths in the baggage claim area of Juan Santamaria airport in Costa Rica.
 They will ask you for your email address and that stays in their computer system making it easy for you to do it all over again if you return to Costa Rica.
 Another tip: if you’re worried about having colones for a cab, know that you can prepay your cab inside the airport, so you will not need colones just for that.